huangsam/dotfiles/README.md

-# oh-my-custom
+# dotfiles

-Collection of plugins for the `$ZSH_CUSTOM` folder.
-Most of them are aliases at the moment.
+Collection of dotfiles.
+What is present at the moment:

+- [x] Plugins for the `$ZSH_CUSTOM` folder: enhances Docker, Linux, Maven workflows
+- [ ] Git configuration

 ## Usage